socketio/socket.io/Readme.md

   A `Socket` is the fundamental class for interacting with browser clients.

+### Socket#rooms:Array

+  A list of strings identifying the rooms this socket is in.

 ### Client

   The `Client` class represents an incoming transport (engine.io)